JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2018-02-22-androidstudioshortcuts.md

 </figure>

 ## Wrap up
-This was part one of my series to get the most out of Android Studio.
-If you're interested in the next posts it's probably best to follow me on {% include link_twitter.html %}.
+This was part one of my series to get the most out of Android Studio, feel free to continue reading [the second part]({{ site.baseurl }}{% link blog/_posts/2018-04-26-androidstudioshortcuts2.md %}).

+If you've made it this far you should probably follow me on {% include link_twitter.html %}.

 Special thanks to Antonio Leiva, all gifs are made with code from his open source project [Bandhook](https://github.com/antoniolg/Bandhook-Kotlin).